alimonds790/wine_quality_clustering/README.md

 ## Guide:

 1. Download repo
-2. Install any requirments from the '.requirements' file that you might have missing or not up to date
+2. Install any requirments from the 'requirements.txt' file that you might have missing or not up to date
 3. Run notebook